MarkhamLee/internet-and-iot-data-platform/README.md

 1) Get more experience with Airflow by building a data aggregation platform that's inclusive of API sources, IoT devices and potentially even some RSS feeds and web scraping.
 2) Get more hands on experience and/or experiment with other tools that can be used to build ETL pipelines like Argo, OpenFaaS, etc.
 3) Aggregate useful data that I would normally get from my phone or various online sources into one place so as to reduce distractions, and/or so I don't miss out on things I often forget to check or keep with.
 This includes but is not limited to: Asana tasks, financial data, fitness/health data, weather, etc. The basic idea is that instead of looking up something on my phone and then getting distracted by LinkedIn or reels, I can glance at a screen or browswer tab and not interrupt my daily workflow.
-4) Expand my skills with respect to automation, edge and IoT technologies, as home automation and smart devices are a significant part of this project.
+4) Expand my skills with respect to IoT automation and edge technologies, as those are items that keep coming up at work AND I'm planning on building some automation projects around my home.
 5) Get more hands-on experience building and deploying micro-services to Kubernetes clusters.

 *TL/DR: I over-enginered a data aggregation platform for professional development, improved productivity and to not have limitations on what data I can display, how it's managed, et al that you often encounter when using something off the shelf, even if it's customizable.*

-The repo contains the the code for the Airflow Dags (written in TaskFlow API format), custom Airflow plugins for connecting to things like InfluxDB and the custom code for managing and ingesting data It also has the extended but not quite custom Docker image I used for Airflow (*so it has all of my Python dependencies*).
+This repo contains the code for the ETL pipelines for various data sources, YAML files for deploying various micro-services on Kubernetes, containers for interacting with/pulling data from remote sensors/IoT devices and a lot more.
 Plan is to continuously add data sources/features in the coming months.

 ### Recent Updates
+* 1/15: shifting all ETL to be ***Docker First*** to simplify local testing, enable deployment with practically any container orchestration soluition and leverage libraries of common files for connecting to DBs, logging, common API files, etc. Meaning:
+    * I can test everything locally without having to deploy to Airflow or any other tool
+    * If I make a change to a script for writing to InfluxDB, logging or similar, all the ETL pipelines will be able to use that file once their image is updated.
 * 1/11: added a bot that regularly pulls down data from [Raspberry Pi Locator](https://rpilocator.com/) via RSS, checks the age of the updates for Raspberry Pi 5s and if they're younger than 12 hours, sends me an alert via Slack.
 * 01/10: updating logging within the custom code containers for better integration with K8s logging AKA OpenTelemetry, Loki, et, al. I.e., cleaning up tech debt.
 * 12/27: Updated the Readme with the latest architecture and technical details